BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/covenants/nl.md

 <a href="https://www.wowhead.com/spell=337594/the-mad-paragon" data-wowhead="spell=337594"></a> will be your go to legendary in mythic+ since it will increase the damage you deal throughout your dungeon significantly.

+<a href="https://www.wowhead.com/spell=337638/vanguards-momentum" data-wowhead="spell=355100"></a> will provide you with a boost to your AoE damage.

 <a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a> is a good option if you feel like you are in need of more healing throughput.
 That being said, the healing Shock Barrier provides wont make a big difference since we don't have Divine Toll or are playing Crusader's Might as Necrolord.